 Men shouldn't be the leader of the household.

-And so you see the women hopping around, ordering their husbands around, who step and fetch it.
+And she says, so you see the women hopping around, ordering their husbands around who step and fetch it.

-But then when the app from the big tech, oh, it tells them when they can go out and how much meat they can have, or if they can have a child, or a lots of a trip, they're like, mm-mm, mm-mm, mm-mm.
+But then when the app from the big tech Govall tells them when they can go out and how much meat they can have or if they can have a child or allots them a trip, they're like, just and my uterus is being cut out next week.

 I'm going to open the phones up at 15 after next hour, but I'm going to hit this really big story that I've mentioned in the first two segments of the next hour.

-The actual CDC document from October of last year where they list heart swelling, Heart attacks, strokes, cancer, death, liquefaction of the uterus.
+The actual CDC document from October of last year, where they list heart swelling, heart attacks, strokes, cancer, death, liquefaction of the uterus off of what their scientists were telling him what happened.

 I was able to find an FDA PowerPoint presentation from October 2020 that was about, quote, plans for monitoring COVID-19 vaccine safety and efficacy.

-This is just a breakdown of the various passive strategies like VAERS and active strategies like PRISM that the FDA and CDC would be employing to monitor how the vaccines are working.
+This is just a breakdown of the various passive strategies like VAIRES and active strategies like PRISM that the DA and CDC would be employing to monitor how the vaccines are working.

-This is a really effective active monitoring strategy that they can use in addition to self-reportage through things like theirs.
+This is a really effective active monitoring strategy that they can use in addition to self-reportage through things like VAIRS.

-The presentation covers how there are multiple approaches because Yeah.
+The presentation covers how there are multiple approaches because no one system really can capture a lot of the stuff on its own.

 His behavior has been very unsafe over the course of this entire pandemic.